darchr/gem5art/docs/npb-tutorial.md

 scons build/X86/gem5.opt -j8
 ```

+Like the linux boot tutorial, you can use or ignore the git checkout command in the above commands depending on if you want to use the gem5 source from the time of making this tutorial or from the time of reading it.

 Also make sure to build the m5 utility which will be moved to the disk image eventually.
 m5 utility allows to trigger simulation tasks from inside the simulated system.
-For example, it can be used dump simuation statistics when the simulated system triggers to do so.
+For example, it can be used dump simulation statistics when the simulated system triggers to do so.
 We will need m5 mainly to exit the simulation when the simulated system will be done with the execution of a particular NPB benchmark.

 ```sh